Reading Console Input

 BufferedReader consoleReader = new BufferedReader(new InputStreamReader(System.in));

-After creating the BufferedReader object, you can use the read() method to read a single character from the console or the readLine() method to read a string.
-System.in reads byte streams, so InputStreamReader is needed to convert bytes to characters.
+Once the BufferedReader object is created, you can use read() to read a single character or readLine() to read an entire line of text.
+Since System.in provides a byte stream, InputStreamReader is necessary to transform it into a character stream.

-To read a character from a BufferedReader object, use the read() method
+To read a single character from the BufferedReader object, use the read() method.

 int read() throws IOException